cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-0-run.md

 - Log in to Nessus: https://nessus.fr.cloud.gov/
 - Select `All Scans`
+  - You should see more than a dozen scans.
+If you see fewer, ask on Slack to be added to the Scan Admins group under Groups: https://nessus.fr.cloud.gov/#/settings/groups
 - Click on each vulnerability scan for Tooling and Production, and export the .nessus file (Export > Nessus) and the "Complete List of Vulnerabilities by Host" report (Report > HTML).
 - Click on each compliance scan for Tooling and Production, and export the .nessus file (Export > Nessus) and the "Compliance" report (Report > HTML).
 - Click on each scan for RDS Compliance, and export the .nessus file (Export > Nessus) and the "Compliance" report (Report > HTML).

 ## Acceptance criteria: